sinbad/SPUD/doc/faq.md

 }
 ```

-And that's how you make your characters streaming / teleporting / loading friendly!
+So that's one way to make your characters streaming / teleporting / loading friendly!
+If your characters move differently or it's possible you could save them above
+a large or even infinite drop, then you might need to tweak this a bit.

 ## Cross-references across streaming level boundaries